Fun at home activity

 What animal would you choose to represent you?

-During the Spring 2012 school holidays, children and their families can make their own animal totem inspired by the wonderful variety of animal sculptures on show in the exhibition Menagerie: Contemporary Indigenous Sculpture.
+During the Spring 2012 'The animal within' Discovery Space school holiday program, children and their families made their own animal totem inspired by the wonderful variety of animal sculptures on show in the Menagerie exhibition.

 'The animal within' encourages children to use moulding clay or Play Dough to create an animal sculpture that represents their personality.
 Do you laugh a lot?
 Perhaps you could be a kookaburra.
 If you're a fast runner, you might be a rabbit.
 Or perhaps you like lying in the sun.
 Are you a lizard?